 Although the transportation industry currently contributes the largest amount of greenhouse gas emissions to the total emissions of the U.S., many businesses have started to take steps to decrease that number.
 By reducing the number of miles needed to travel, upgrading vehicle technologies, using low-carbon fuel, and operating vehicles more efficiently, transportation businesses are attempting to offset climate change and reduce the amount of extreme weather events that have become more frequent.

 Transportation Industry Preparing for Hurricane Season

-Hurricanes, winter storms, and natural disaster result in both immediate and longer term disruptions to the flow of freight and goods.
+Hurricanes, winter storms, and natural disasters result in both immediate and longer-term disruptions to the flow of freight and goods.
 Following a catastrophic event, it takes time to reorganize, reroute and recover from the effects of severe weather.
-However, as the area affected begins to rebuild damaged residential and commercial properties, construction freight will be pushed into that affect region.
+However, as the affected region begins to rebuild damaged residential and commercial properties, construction freight will be pushed into that area.
 At Penn Intermodal Leasing, we understand that efficient bulk liquid transport and storage is a key component of your business.
-When your organization is in need of chassis to lease or buy, contact us for more information!
+When your organization is in need of chassis to lease, contact us for more information!

 - “Carbon Pollution From Transportation.”
 EPA, Environmental Protection Agency, 8 June 2021.

 - “Extreme Weather and Climate Change.”
 Center for Climate and Energy Solutions, Center for Climate and Energy Solutions, 18 Feb.
 2022.